Discover Amsterdam

 Image from Luciano de Boterman

 Amsterdam doesn’t hold back when it comes to celebrating street food.
-With festivals like Rolling Kitchens, Keti Koti and Kwaku, the city lives by one policy: it’s never enough.
-Don’t miss Bacchus Festival if you love a good glass of wine, or tune out the heat with a tour of Amsterdam’s coolest ice cream spots.
-For a local touch, visit Amsterdam’s best markets for aged cheeses, fresh seafood and signature poffertjes that will leave you fed up… in a good way.
+With festivals like Rolling Kitchens, Keti Koti and Kwaku, the city lives by one policy: there's never enough tasty food to try.
+Keep an eye on our cultural agenda and weekend guide for food festivals and summer pop-ups galore.
+Or, for a local touch, visit Amsterdam’s best markets for aged cheeses, fresh seafood and signature poffertjes that will leave you fed up… in a good way.

 A crowd of people marching with a pride flag.